zampino/pastelli/README.md

 The current built-in Plug cowboy adapter does not notify the connection owner process of the EventSource client closing the socket (or just crashing).
-Pastelli tries to address this issue.
+More precisely, Pastelli tries to address this [issue](https://github.com/elixir-lang/issues/228).

-More details in [this](https://github.com/elixir-lang/issues/xxx) issue.

 ## Usage
 As you would do with your beloved `Plug.Adapters.Cowboy`,